-A. The right to inspect and copy your protected health information.
+A. The right to inspect a copy of your protected health information.
 You may inspect and obtain a copy of your protected health information that is contained in a designated record set for as long as we maintain the protected health information.
-A "designated record set" contains medical and billing records and any other records that your provider uses for making decisions about you.
+A “designated record set” contains medical and billing records and any other records that your provider uses for making decisions about you.
 You may request your protected health information in paper or electronic format.

 Under Federal law, however, you many not inspect or copy the following records: psychotherapy notes; information compiled in reasonable anticipation of, or for use in, a civil, criminal, or administrative action or proceeding; and protected health information that is subject to a law that prohibits access to protected health information.
 Depending on the circumstances, you may have the right to have a decision to deny access reviewed.

-We may deny your request to inspect or copy your protected health information if, in our professional judgment, we determine that the access requested is likely to endanger your life or safety, or that of another person, or that it is likely to cause substantial harm to another person referenced within the information.
+We may deny your request to inspect a copy your protected health information if, in our professional judgment, we determine that the access requested is likely to endanger your life or safety, or that of another person, or that it is likely to cause substantial harm to another person referenced within the information.
 You have the right to request a review of this decision.

 Please contact our Privacy Officer if you have questions about access to your medical record.